What is Project Bongo?

 4) To distribute funds to causes which the Trust considers worthwhile.

 5) To organise events to sustain the Trust and promote cultural understanding between Shetland and Africa.

 We try and spend ALL of our funds on Projects in Ghana.
 That means we don't spend it on any other purpose including administration.
 Sometimes Trustees will take funds personally to Africa and sometimes it is necessary to send funding via bank transfer or money transfer.
 In all cases relevant receipts are available.

-There are currently four Trustees of PROJECT BONGO, who all have practical experience of living and working in Africa.
+There are currently six Trustees of PROJECT BONGO, some of whom have practical experience of living and working in Africa.
 The Secretary (Peter Davis) worked for two years with Voluntary Service Overseas (VSO) in Bongo.
 We are registered as a Scottish Charity (reg.
 Charity no. SC041581) and we were originally set up by Peter Davis who, with his late wife Linda, spent 2 years in the Bongo District in the Upper East Region of Ghana training teachers with Voluntary Service Overseas (VSO) in conjunction with the Ghana Education Service.